Urtica dioica: Distribution and habitat

 U. dioica is considered to be native to Europe, much of temperate Asia and western North Africa.
 It is abundant in northern Europe and much of Asia, usually found in the countryside.
 It is less widespread in southern Europe and north Africa, where it is restricted by its need for moist soil, but is still common.
 It has been introduced to many other parts of the world.
 In North America, it is widely distributed in Canada and the United States, where it is found in every province and state except for Hawaii, and also can be found in northernmost Mexico.
 It grows in abundance in the Pacific Northwest, especially in places where annual rainfall is high.
 The European subspecies has been introduced into Australia, North America and South America.

 In Europe, nettles have a strong association with human habitation and buildings.
 The presence of nettles may indicate the site of a long-abandoned building, and can also indicate soil fertility.
 Human and animal waste may be responsible for elevated levels of phosphate and nitrogen in the soil, providing an ideal environment for nettles.

 Ecology

-Nettles are the larval food plant for several species of butterflies, such as the peacock butterfly, comma (Polygonia c-album), and the small tortoiseshell.
+Nettles are the larval food plant for several species of butterflies in the Nymphalidae family, such as the peacock butterfly, comma (Polygonia c-album), and the small tortoiseshell.
 It is also eaten by the larvae of some moths including angle shades, buff ermine, dot moth, the flame, the gothic, grey chi, grey pug, lesser broad-bordered yellow underwing, mouse moth, setaceous Hebrew character, and small angle shades.
 The roots are sometimes eaten by the larva of the ghost moth (Hepialus humuli).

 It is a known host to the pathogenic fungus Phoma herbarum.

 Stinging nettle is particularly found as an understory plant in wetter environments, but it is also found in meadows.
 Although nutritious, it is not widely eaten by either wildlife or livestock, presumably because of the sting.
 It spreads by abundant seeds and also by rhizomes, and is often able to survive and re-establish quickly after fire.